gurunandan-bhat/guild/content/reviews/kantara-chapter-1-2.md

 +++
-title = "Kantara Chapter 1"
-date = 2025-10-02T19:09:33+05:30
+title = "Kantara A Legend: Chapter 1" date = 2025-10-02T19:09:33+05:30
 draft = false
-mreviews = ["Kantara Chapter 1"]
-critics = ['Subha J Rao']
-publication = 'OTT Play'
-subtitle = "All Sound & Little Fury" opening = "Kantara: Chapter 1 is a visual spectacle with some good performances, but the film suffers from its incohesive writing, simply because the scale takes over in the pursuit to become a pan-India legend." img = 'kantara-chapter-1-2.webp' media = 'print' source = "https://www.ottplay.com/features/kantara-chapter-1-rishab-shetty-film-all-sound-little-fury/d50a8d73f0936"
+mreviews = ["Kantara A Legend: Chapter 1"] critics = ['Subha J Rao'] publication = 'OTT Play' subtitle = "All Sound & Little Fury" opening = "Kantara A Legend: Chapter 1 is a visual spectacle with some good performances, but the film suffers from its incohesive writing, simply because the scale takes over in the pursuit to become a pan-India legend." img = 'kantara-chapter-1-2.webp' media = 'print' source = "https://www.ottplay.com/features/kantara-chapter-1-rishab-shetty-film-all-sound-little-fury/d50a8d73f0936"